 Chicken Wings Storage

 Plan on about five wings per pound, depending on size.
-Four to six wings per person makes an adequate serving.
+Four to six wings per person make an adequate serving.
 Keep in mind that the drummettes will take a little longer to cook than the double-bone joint and plan accordingly.
 Raw wings may be frozen up to nine months.
 Cooked wings may be frozen up to one month.

 Buffalo-Style Chicken Wings